 Hilt-shape: The hilt refers to the handle.
 This choice takes into account shape and material.
 This may seem like a purely aesthetic decision, but remember, the best champagne saber is the one that you or the wielder feels most comfortable handling.
 Ask yourself what might feel more secure, an enclosed calvary style hilt or a knife-like handle?
 A nimble-feeling wooden handle or a weightier metal one?
 Also consider how many champagne bottles will be sabered, and how often.

 Personalization: If you’re purchasing a saber for someone as a wedding gift, to celebrate a wine exam completion or just to honor a champagne-loving friend, then you might want to consider the option for engraving the saber or its storage materials.
-There may also be material upgrades or accessories available to make for a truly unique gift.
+There may also be material upgrades or accessories available and personalized champagne sabers make for a truly unique gift.

 The Best Champagne Sabers

 Here are our picks for the best champagne sabers (all available to buy online).
-These babies are sure to receive high marks in both aesthetic and performance.
+Sure there are other champagne sabers out there, but these babies are sure to receive high marks in both aesthetics and performance.
+It’s really the most fun way to open a bottle at your next party.

 Laguiole en Aubrac